Ad9an/android-fontawesome/README.md

  ## How to Use in your project

- - Download or copy the Model Class : https://www.google.com
+ - Download or copy the Model Class : https://www.google.com           //this is required if you want to add icon to listview
- - Download or copy this class DataFontAwesome : https://www.google.com  and change the package name and use it accordingly.
+ - Download or copy this class DataFontAwesome : https://www.google.com  and change the package name and use it accordingly.  //this is required if you want to add icon to listview
  - Download the font and add it to the assets-->Fonts or any name